Benefits Projects Officers Events | News | Photos USS Nimitz Project | Home

 • Washoe County Lions Sight Conservation/Lions Eye Foundation: To provide exams, eyeglasses; surgical procedures and follow up care for those in need.

-• Eyeglasses: Eyeglass recycling program.
+• Eyeglasses: Eyeglass recycling and donation program.

 • Lions ladies auxiliary: eyesight testing in elementary schools; third grade students in Washoe County are tested and those in need are given referrals.